 Cycling in the heart of France Cher Valley and Berry Canal

-What a pleasure it is to cycle along the water.
-Accompanied here by birdsong, there by the shimmer of the sun on the surface of the water, pedal quietly as close as possible to the surrounding nature.
-It’s the promise of a serene, peaceful and enjoyable holiday!
+What a pleasure it is to cycle along the river.
+Accompanied here by birdsong, there by the shimmer of the sun on the surface of the river, pedal quietly through this superb corridor of nature that is the Cher valley: the promise of a serene and rejuvenating holiday!

-A tributary of the Loire, the Cher joins the royal river near the magnificent gardens of Villandry, at the very spot where the association Endremage (traditional boat trip) has its home port.
-Naturally, we can only encourage you to take a trip to this confluence, but the Cœur de France à Vélo itinerary starts in Tours, on the Ile Balzac.
-The banks of the canal offer an ideal playground for cyclists, between heritage and nature.
+A tributary of the Loire, the Cher joins the royal river close to the magnificent gardens of Villandry, at the very spot where the Endremage association (traditional boat trips) has its home port.

 Cycling in the heart of France A new calf-powered route